krateoplatformops/github-provider-kog-chart/README.md

 ## Configuration

 You can customize the chart by modifying the `values.yaml` file.
-For instance, you can select which resource the provider should support in the oncoming installation by setting the `restdefinitions` field in the `values.yaml` file.
+For instance, you can select which resources the provider should support in the oncoming installation by setting the `restdefinitions` field in the `values.yaml` file.
 The default configuration enables all resources supported by the chart.

 ## Chart structure

-The chart contains:
+Main components of the chart:

 - **/assets** folder: Contains the selected OpenAPI Specification files for the GitHub API.

-- **ConfigMaps**: Refer to the OpenAPI Specification content.
+- **ConfigMaps**: Refer directly to the OpenAPI Specification content.

-- **Deployment**: Deploys the plugin that is used as a proxy for the GitHub API to resolve some inconsistencies in the OpenAPI Specification.
+- **Deployment**: Deploys a [plugin](https://github.com/krateoplatformops/github-rest-dynamic-controller-plugin) that is used as a proxy for the GitHub API to resolve some inconsistencies in the OpenAPI Specification.
+The spacific endpoins managed by the plugin are described in the [plugin README](https://github.com/krateoplatformops/github-rest-dynamic-controller-plugin/blob/main/README.md)

 - **Service**: Exposes the plugin to the cluster.

+- **/samples** folder: Contains example resources for each supported resource type as seen in this README.
+These examples demonstrate how to create and manage GitHub resources using the Krateo OASGen Provider.

 ## Requirements